-LED Color & State ACC Remote LED State Operating Condition None Off No Power to Unit or Internal Fault Amber - 1 blink Fast blink Charger Off - Check Battery Probe Amber - 2 blinks Fast blink Charger - Warm Battery Amber - 3 blinks Fast blink Charger Off - High Battery Voltage Amber - 4 blinks Fast blink Charger Off - High Battery Temp Amber - 5 blinks Fast blink Charger Off - Low Battery Voltage Amber - 6 blinks Fast blink Charger Off - High Temp Transformer Amber - 7 blinks Fast blink Charger Off - High Temp Heatsink Amber - 8 blinks Fast blink Charger Off - 0 Amp Limit Set Amber - 9 blinks Fast blink Charger Off - Overcurrent Shutdown Amber - 10 blinks Fast blink Charger Off - Disabled by CAN
+LED Color & State Remote LED State Operating Condition None Off No Power to Unit or Internal Fault Amber - 1 blink Fast blink Charger Off - Check Battery Probe Amber - 2 blinks Fast blink Charger - Warm Battery Amber - 3 blinks Fast blink Charger Off - High Battery Voltage Amber - 4 blinks Fast blink Charger Off - High Battery Temp Amber - 5 blinks Fast blink Charger Off - Low Battery Voltage Amber - 6 blinks Fast blink Charger Off - High Temp Transformer Amber - 7 blinks Fast blink Charger Off - High Temp Heatsink Amber - 8 blinks Fast blink Charger Off - 0 Amp Limit Set Amber - 9 blinks Fast blink Charger Off - Overcurrent Shutdown Amber - 10 blinks Fast blink Charger Off - Disabled by CAN

-Table 13 Charger Faults and Warnings
+Table 10 Charger Faults and Warnings

-Faults will self-recover when the condition returns to normal range
+\ Faults will self-recover when the condition returns to normal range

-- Warm Battery: The battery temperature has measured between 50°C and 59.9°C (for lead-acid battery only).
-The charger will reduce the charge current to its minimum level. - High Battery Voltage: There may be an issue with the vehicle's alternator.
-Disconnect the inverter/charger from the battery before examining the vehicle's electrical system. - High Battery Temp: The battery temperature has exceeded threshold (see table 4 for AGM, GEL, and Wet; see table 8 for LFP profile), and the charger will shut down.
-The charger will automatically restart once the internal temperature has cooled down. - Low Battery Voltage: The battery voltage measured at the charger DC terminals has dropped below a threshold, and the charger will shut down.
+- Warm Battery: The battery temperature has measured between 50°C and 59.9°C. The charger will reduce the charge current to its minimum level. - High Battery Voltage: There may be an issue with the vehicle's alternator.
+Disconnect the inverter/charger from the battery before examining the vehicle's electrical system. - High Battery Temp: The battery temperature exceeds 60.0°C, and the charger will shut down.
+The charger will need to be restarted once the battery has cooled down. - Low Battery Voltage: The battery voltage measured at the charger DC terminals has dropped below a threshold, and the charger will shut down.
 The charger will need to be restarted once the battery voltage has recovered. - High Temp Transformer: The transformer temperature has exceeded its limit, and the charger will shut down.
 The inverter will automatically restart once the inverter has cooled down. - High Temp Heatsink: The internal heatsink temperature has exceeded the preset limit, and the charger will shut down in high temp. - Zero Amp Limit Set: The charger will turn off if the branch circuit rating (BCR) setting has been set to zero.
 Setting this feature to zero limits the power that can be used for the charger to zero.
 Bypass power is still available. - Overcurrent Shutdown: The output has short circuited, and the charger will immediately shut down. - Disabled by CAN: The charger has been turned off with a CAN command.